Skip to content

 rsetl run

-# resume an existing run and execute only stats
+# Resume an existing run and execute only FAIRsoft scoring

 Notes